The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Introduction

 \subsection{Summary of results}

-In this work, we propose to investigate the generic spin-$1/2$ quasiperiodic (QP) system, with which we establish a unified theoretical framework for all fundamental localization phases based on the exact and universal results uncovered in this system.
-The proposed generic QP framework not only unifies existing 1D spinful QP models with exact analytical solutions, but also encompasses spinless QP models through an additional Majorana representation.
-More importantly, this system establishes a versatile platform for constructing new exactly solvable QP models exhibiting rich phase structures, including pure phases and coexisting phases with MEs.
+In this work, we propose the generic spin-$1/2$ QP system, with which we establish a unified theoretical framework for all fundamental phases in Anderson localization physics based on the exact and universal results obtained in this system, and further predict novel new localization physics.
+The proposed generic QP framework unifies not only the existing 1D spinful QP models with exact analytical solutions, but also the spinless QP models through an additional Majorana representation.
+Most importantly, this unified system establishes a versatile platform for constructing new exactly solvable QP models exhibiting rich phase structures, including all pure phases and all coexisting phases with MEs.

-The universal results are obtained in this unified framework and can be summarized as follows.
-First, we show with duality transformation and renormalization group method that the pure extended, localized, or critical phases are obtained when the system preserves a chiral symmetry.
-Accordingly, the emergence of coexisting phases with MEs necessitates to break the chiral symmetry.
-Second, we unveil a new universal mechanism for critical states in the spinful quasiperiodic system, which arise from generalized incommensurate zeros (GIZs) in matrix elements.
-This mechanism is a novel generalization of the incommensurate hopping zeros in the spinless QP models, enabling a much broader pathway of realizing and characterizing the critical states.
+The main results are obtained in this unified framework and can be summarized as follows.
+First, we show with duality transformation and renormalization group method that pure extended, localized, or critical phases are obtained when system preserves a chiral(-like) symmetry.
+Accordingly, the emergence of coexisting phases with MEs can be obtained by breaking the chiral(-like) symmetry.
+Second, we uncover a generalized universal mechanism for critical states in the spinful quasiperiodic system, which arise from generalized incommensurate zeros (GIZs) in matrix elements.
+This mechanism opens up a much broader way of rigorously realizing and characterizing the exotic critical states.
 Third, we establish the exactly solvable condition, under which the 1D spinful QP system can be transformed into effectively spinless QP models of dressed particles, and then can be exactly solved.
-This result provides a powerful guiding principle to construct exactly solvable models that host a variety of novel localization phases with or without MEs, particularly the models encompassing all seven fundamental phases in localization physics.
+These results provide a powerful guiding principle to construct exactly solvable models for novel localization physics, particularly the spin-selective QP model and QP optical Raman lattice model encompassing all basic types of MEs and all seven fundamental localization phases, respectively.